Brexit’s impact on taxation

 The VAT recapitulative statement is used to report supply of goods and triangulation when the destination is Northern Ireland and the XI-prefixed VAT number is used.
 Supply of services to Northern Ireland cannot be reported on the recapitulative statement.
 The first such recapitulative statement could be filed for January 2021.
 Read more about filing the EU recapitulative statement

 Goods moved to a call-off stock operated by the buyer or a third party must be supplied to the buyer within 12 months from the date when they were moved to the call-off stock.
 If the goods were moved to the call-off stock before the end of the transition period and the right of ownership transfers to the buyer as the transition period ends, the supply is regarded as an intra-Community supply and an intra-Community acquisition.

-Example: A British company moved goods to a call-off stock in Finland in April 2020, and the right of ownership transfers to the buyer in March 2021.
-This is an intra-Community acquisition.
-The intra-Community acquisition is reported for March 2021 on the VAT return in the usual manner.
+Example: A British company moved goods to a call-off stock in Finland in April 2020, and the right of ownership transferred to the buyer in March 2021.
+This was an intra-Community acquisition.
+Companies have been required to report intra-Community acquisitions on the VAT return since March 2021.
 It is important that the list of call-off stock goods is up-to-date.

 - in the VAT number validation service

 - by phone: 029 497 051 (standard call rates apply)

 - by e-mail: eu.vies(at)vero.fi.